ezasm-org/ezasm/README.md

 [Java SDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) is required to build EzASM.

-Clone this repository, either download the source from GitHub or run `git clone https://github.com/ezasm-org/EzASM.git` from the command line.
+Clone this repository, either download the source from GitHub or run `$ git clone https://github.com/ezasm-org/EzASM.git` from the command line.

 ### Building from source through the command line: